Visiting the Taj Mahal and Rajasthan Independently

 PUSHKAR

-One of India's seven sites of holy pilgrimage for Hindus, Pushkar is a town of approx. 4 hours by train from Jaipur.
+One of India's seven sites of holy pilgrimage for Hindus, Pushkar is a town approx. 4 hours by train from Jaipur.
 Dazzling lanes of jewellery stores and cafes, all surround the beautiful Pushkar Lake.

 I really wish I could have been there in the Hindu month of Kartika (Oct/Nov) for their amazing Camel festival.